 The School Board’s major function is to develop and adopt District policy governing many facets of school operations.
 The Board can adopt policy upon the recommendation of the Superintendent of Schools and delegates implementation of those policies to the Superintendent.
 The Board is responsible for approval and adoption of an annual budget that provides the basis for the buildings, furnishings, staff, materials, and equipment needed to carry out all educational programs.
 School Board Members are elected county-wide and are responsible for governance of all schools in the County.

-The public is always welcome to these meetings, which are broadcast Tuesdays on Channel 6 at 10 am and 7 pm throughout the Cox Communications coverage area.
+The public is always welcome to these meetings, which are broadcast Tuesdays on Channel 6 at 12:00PM (Noon) and 7:00PM throughout the Cox Communications coverage area.
 They are also broadcast on the City of Valparaiso Cable Tuesdays at 3:00 pm.